 Adro nodded wordlessly, fumbled through is pockets, and dropped some money on the table.

 “Mac.”
 Fyis had the comm on a private channel—good practice in a public space—so he couldn’t hear the other half of the conversation.
 “Yeah, I know you’re busy, now shut up and listen.
 You need to finish the thing and tell Cyrus we have a problem.
-The Captain’s at the local Red Shield, and a squad of RT ground-pounders just joined up with two high-class bounty hunter outfits outside our booth window.
+The Captain’s at the local Red Ticket, and a squad of RT ground-pounders just joined up with two high-class bounty hunter outfits outside our booth window.
 He’s been made.”